aidan-duggan/ReverseCarcassone/rules.md

 _Penalty, knock on or ball in touch_
 When trying to beat a defender, smashing an attacker, or pull off a complex move, sometimes things go too far.
 The player can knock the ball on, or give away a penalty.

-When you see the (P ???) symbol there is a chance that possession will switch with either a knock on, penalty or the ball going into touch.
+When you see the (P) symbol there is a chance that possession will switch with either a knock on, penalty or the ball going into touch.

 For each symbol draw from the shared skill card deck that number of cards.
 The symbols are resolved in this order: